| | |

 When to start weaning with the combined approach?

-The World Health Organization recommends to start weaning not earlier than 6 months.
-Their argument is that breastmilk (or baby formula) is the most nourishing food a baby can eat.
-And when you think about it: breastmilk contains much more calories than most purées for 4 month old babies especially vegetable purées.
-This research shows no difference in growth or deficiencies between introduction of solids between 3-6 months or later.
+The World Health Organization recommends starting weaning not earlier than 6 months.
+They argue that breast milk (or baby formula) is the most nourishing food a baby can eat.
+And when you think about it: breastmilk contains many more calories than most purées for 4-month-old babies, especially vegetable purées.
+This research shows no difference in growth, body mass index or deficiencies between the introduction of solids between 3-6 months or later.
 Exclusive breastfeeding until 6 months showed to have lower infection rates among babies.

-On the other side this research shows that babies tend to have less allergies if they are introduced to allergens early at around 4 months of age.
-Personally I think the benefits of waiting are greater than the risks of allergies.
+On the other side, this research shows that babies tend to have fewer food allergies if they are introduced to allergens early at around 4 months of age.
+I think the benefits of waiting are greater than the risks of allergies.
 Especially if you introduce common allergens before 8 months of age.

 Why did weaning with the combined approach work for us?

-Let’s start with the pro’s of spoon feeding.
+Let’s start with the pros of spoon-feeding.
+If you speak to a pro blw person it might seem that this is the only good approach, but there are benefits of traditional weaning.
 At least where I live spoon feeding is more common, especially amongst the generation of my parents.
-Therefore I don’t get any negative comments on what I am doing when I spoon feed.
+Therefore I don’t get any negative comments on what I am doing when I spoon-feed.

 Another pro is that you can prepare purées in advance for many weeks and freeze them in small portions.